 Handles.
 Vibrators, especially, with handles are really wonderful for a lot of different people: whether you have issues with a steady grip, arthritis, or you just get tired holding a vibe in place for long periods of time, toys with handles can make grip more comfortable for a lot of people, and can often help with reach issues or other concerns you may have about your toys.
 Here are some examples of various types and options for handled toys!

 Finger Vibes are just what they sound like: small vibes that are great for all sorts of external stimulation (it doesn't just have to be the clit!
 These can get some excitement going on or around any of your particularly sensitive spots, no matter your body or gender).
 They're compact and don't require you to hold them because they wrap around a finger or fingers.
 Just be careful: some finger straps are tight and might be uncomfortable.
-Some options in this style:

 TIP: Consider the weight and size of a toy, especially if you might get tired holding it in place.
 Some heavier vibes can be exhausting to use for too long.